 Somewhere between my senior year of college and the present time, that desire burned out.
 Whether it be my lack of faith (A huge part of it), severe physical injuries (incapable of doing what you were able to do), or just burnout, it just didn’t seem to click.

-However, as always, God tests each and everyone of us.
+However, as always, God tests each and every one of us.
 He gives us things we can handle, and will always place things in front of us that will cause us to grow stronger.
-In a year where struggle, worry, and heavy concern fills the hearts of many, the souls of the weary have increased with burden and anxiety.
+In a year where struggle, worry, and heavy concern fill the hearts of many, the souls of the weary have increased with burden and anxiety.

 That’s where the desire, passion and drive to become a better person (Physically, mentally, emotionally, or spiritually) and to seek God more every day fits in.

-As we head into 2010, and the race that we call life continues, I’ve learned a lot about desire, about passion, and about drive from 2009.
-Failure and negativity is always there.
+As we head into 2010, and the race that we call life continues, I’ve learned a lot about desire, passion, and about the drive from 2009.
+Failure and negativity are always there.
 And it is easy to succumb once you allow those qualities to go on cruise control.
 It’s even easier to lose faith in yourself.

 I’ve always been a big believer that failure is the best teacher.
 And an even bigger believer that God’s judgment is the only one that matters.

-As we head into 2010, find those that are truly those that support you and wish to see your happiness, while using those that “hate” to fuel you.
+As we head into 2010, find those that are true that support you and wish to see your happiness, while using those who “hate” to fuel you.
 And most importantly, understand that God will continue to introduce himself to you, and you to yourself.